britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 Katkoff: that was the busiest part of my life.
 The Russians are very exacting — the Americans are very easy!

-MADAME DE KATKOFF.
-You are with Americans now?
+MADAME DE KATKOFF: You are with Americans now?

-EUGENIO.
-Madame sees that she is willing to talk!
+EUGENIO: Madame sees that she is willing to talk!
 I am travelling with a family from New York — a family of three persons.

-MADAME DE KATKOFF.
-You have no excuse, then, for detaining me; you know where to find conversation.
+MADAME DE KATKOFF: You have no excuse, then, for detaining me; you know where to find conversation.

-EUGENIO.
-Their conversation is not so agreeable as that of Madame!
+EUGENIO: Their conversation is not so agreeable as that of Madame!
-(With a slight change of tone.)
-I know more about you than you perhaps suspect.
+<i>(With a slight change of tone.)</i> I know more about you than you

-MADAME DE KATKOFF.
+perhaps suspect.

-I know what you know.
+MADAME DE KATKOFF: I know what you know.

-EUGENIO.
-Oh, I don’t allude to Madame’s secrets.
+EUGENIO: Oh, I don’t allude to Madame’s secrets.
 I should never be so indiscreet!
 It is not a secret to-day that Madame has a charming villa on this lovely lake, about three miles from Geneva.

-MADAME DE KATKOFF.
-N0, that is not a secret.
+MADAME DE KATKOFF: No, that is not a secret.

-EUGENIO.
-And that though she leads a life of elegant seclusion, suited to the mourning which she has never laid aside—though she has lightened it a little—since she became a widow, Madame does not entirely shut her doors.
+EUGENIO: And that though she leads a life of elegant seclusion, suited to the mourning which she has never laid aside — though she has lightened it a little — since she became a widow, Madame does not entirely shut her doors.
 She receives a few privileged persons.

-MADAME DE KATKOFF, aside.
-What on earth is he coming to?
-(Aloud.)
-Do you aspire to be one of them?
+MADAME DE KATKOFF, <i>aside:</i> What on earth is he coming to? <i>(Aloud.)</i> Do you aspire to be one of them?

-EUGENIO.
-I should count upon it the day I should have something particular to say to Madame.
+EUGENIO: I should count upon it the day I should have something particular to say to Madame.
 But that day may never come.

-MADAME DE KATKOFF.
-Let us hope so!
+MADAME DE KATKOFF: Let us hope so!

-EUGENIO.
-Let us hope so!
-Meanwhile Madame is in a position to know as well as myself that—as I said just now—the Americans are very easy.
+EUGENIO: Let us hope so!
+Meanwhile Madame is in a position to know as well as myself that — as I said just now — the Americans are very easy.

-MADAME DE KATKOFF.
-The Americans?
+MADAME DE KATKOFF: The Americans?

-EUGENIO.
-Perhaps, after all, Madame does n’t find them so?
+EUGENIO: Perhaps, after all, Madame doesn’t find them so?
 Her most privileged visitor is of that nationality!
-Has he dis- covered—like me —that the Russians are very exacting?
+Has he discovered — like me — that the Russians are very exacting?

-MADAME DE KATKOFF, looking at him a moment, then quickly, though with an effort.
-The Russians, when their antagonists go too far, can be as dangerous as any one else!
+MADAME DE KATKOFF, <i>looking at him a moment, then quickly, though with an effort:</i> The Russians, when their antagonists go too far, can be as dangerous as any one else!
 I forget your nationality.

-EUGENIO.
-I am not sure that Madame ever knew it.
+EUGENIO: I am not sure that Madame ever knew it.
 I’m an Italian Swiss, a native of the beautiful city of Lugano.
 Is Madame acquainted with Lugano?
 If she should go that way,
 I recommend the Hotel Washington: always our Americans, you see!
 The Russians?
-They are the most dangerous people I know, and we gentlemen who take charge of fami- lies know everything.
+They are the most dangerous people I know, and we gentlemen who take charge of families know everything.

-MADAME DE KATKOFF.
-You had better add frankly that you traffic in your knowl- edge.
+MADAME DE KATKOFF: You had better add frankly that you traffic in your knowledge.

-EUGENIO.
-What could be more just?
+EUGENIO: What could be more just?
 It costs us a good deal to get it.

-MADAME DE KATKOFF, to herself, after a pause.
-It is best to know the worst, and have done with it.
+MADAME DE KATKOFF, <i>to herself, after a pause:</i> It is best to know the worst, and have done with it.
-(Aloud) How much do you want?
+<i>(Aloud)</i> How much do you want?

-EUGENIO.
-How much do I want for what?
+EUGENIO: How much do I want for what?
 For keeping quiet about Mr. Winterbourne, so that his family shan’t think he’s wasting his time, and come out from America to bring him home?
 You see I know even his name!
 He’s supposed to be at Geneva for purposes of study.

-MADAME DE KATKOFF.
-How much do you want to go away and never let me see you again?
+MADAME DE KATKOFF: How much do you want to go away and never let me see you again?
 Be merciful.
 Remember that I’m not rich.

-EUGENIO.
-I know exactly the fortune of Madame!
+EUGENIO: I know exactly the fortune of Madame!
 She is not rich, for very good reasons — she was exceedingly extravagant in her youth!
 On the other hand, she is by no means in misery.
 She is not rich, like the American lady — the